6 Ways To Strategically Stress Your Body & Supercharge Longevity

 No ice bath?
 No problem.
 Sinclair suggests a cold blast in the shower at least once a week: Just turn the nozzle as cold as you can, and stand under the spray for a few minutes.
 After those few minutes are up, turn the faucet up to high heat and let the shower steam up (an impromptu steam sauna!).
 Just be careful not to actually stand under the scalding water, as you may burn your skin.

 That cold-to-heat experience can shock your body in a quick yet meaningful way.
-Sauna use, specifically, has been associated with reduced all-cause mortality risk; and periodic heat exposure, in general, can boost the expression of "heat shock" proteins in the body, which may help strengthen the immune system and promote longevity.
+Sauna use, specifically, has been associated with reduced all-cause mortality risk6; and periodic heat exposure, in general, can boost the expression of "heat shock" proteins7 in the body, which may help strengthen the immune system and promote longevity.

 Exercise in the cold.